 Heroin use is highly dangerous, and yet it can be incredibly appealing to some people.
 It causes an intense rush, numbs pain and makes the limbs feel heavy.
 Drowsiness, vomiting, nausea and itching can also occur.
 It’s long-lasting and highly addictive, which usually leads to the disruption of a person’s entire existence.
 Overdose can lead to respiratory depression, coma and death.

 These types of medication are used to treat severe pain, but they are popular substances of abuse because of the intense relaxation and pain relief they offer.
 Many of these substances, like heroin, are converted to morphine in the liver and share similar side effects.
+Liver damage is often a long term effect of chronic opiate usage.

 Benzodiazepines cause drowsiness, memory loss, confusion, blurred vision, slowed breathing and muscle weakness.
 They can help with anxiety but are highly addictive when used for more than a few weeks.

-Long-Term Effects of Drug Abuse
+Long-Term Negative Effects of Drug Abuse

 In the long term, these drugs can cause impaired vision, disinhibition, sexual dysfunction and memory problems.
 While they can be used short term to treat the symptoms of anxiety or depression, they don’t address the cause of these issues and end up making them worse in the long run.